FrancescaWatson/BCL/README.md

 Charge at 1 C until 4.2 V
 Charge at 1 C for 1 hour or until 4.2 V
 ```

+Type can be "current", "voltage", "cccv_ode" or "rest", "power", or "resistance"

+Value
+Unit
+Duration
+Termination
+Period
+Temperature

 ### Charge